wojdyr/fityk/doc/data.rst

 with *m* columns and *n* rows.
 If some of the lines have 3 numbers in it, and some have 5 numbers, we can either discard the lines that have 3 numbers or we can discard the numbers in 4th and 5th column.
-Usually the latter is done, unless it seems that the shorter lines should be ignored.
-The line is ignored:
+Usually the latter is done, but there are exceptions.
+The shorter lines are ignored

-* if it is the last line in the file and it contains less numbers than other lines (probably the program was terminated while writing the file),
+* if it is the last line in the file
+  (probably the program was terminated while writing the file),

-* if it contains only one number, but the prior lines had more numbers,
+* if it contains only one number, but the prior lines had more numbers (this may be a comment that starts with a number)

 * if all the (not ignored) prior lines and the next line are longer

+These rule may seem complex, but they allow to read many log files as numeric data without editing.

-.. note:: Xylib doesn't handle well nan's and inf's in the data.
-This will be
+For now, xylib does not handle well nan's and inf's in the data.
-          improved in the future.

 Data blocks and columns may have names.
 These names are used to set a title of the dataset (see :ref:`multidata` for details).